Table of Contents

 The glory of running a business is that you can manage it however you please.
 There is no form of accounting that is set in stone.
 Some methods work better than others depending on factors like your company size, staff availability, and technological infrastructure.

-Whether you record expenses as they come or wait for an invoice, knowing the difference between accrued expenses and accounts payable is important for making effective financial decisions.
+Whether you record expenses as they come or wait for an invoice, knowing the difference between accounts payable vs accrued expenses is important for making effective financial decisions.